thejpster/website/content/blog/blog-2025-11-08/index.md

 * HIL interface for keyboard and mouse
 * 10base2 Ethernet interface

+{{ image(img="/blog/blog-2025-11-08/340top.JPEG") }}

+{{ image(img="/blog/blog-2025-11-08/ramgfx.JPEG") }}

+{{ image(img="/blog/blog-2025-11-08/340ram.JPEG") }}

+{{ image(img="/blog/blog-2025-11-08/340rear.JPEG") }}

+Sorry, you can't see the 68030 or the 68882 FPU - they are underneath the high-res graphics adapter, and I didn't want to take it apart.

-What it does not have, is a floppy controller or a SCSI controller, or any kind of disk controller.
+What you also cannot see - because it does not have them - is a floppy controller or a SCSI controller, or any kind of disk controller.
 You're supposed to either network boot it, or use an HP-IB disk drive.

-I also did not have any 10base2 networking gear, a BNC to VGA adapter, any HP-IB cables or devices or a HIL keyboard (although I did have a bag of HIL mice).
-But, you know, eBay exists, and I was able to get the first three things in short order.
+I do not (or rather, I did not) have any 10base2 networking gear, or a BNC to VGA adapter, or any HP-IB cables or devices, or an HIL keyboard (although I do have a bag of HIL mice).
+But, you know, eBay exists, and I was able to get the first three things in short order at fairly reasonable prices.
 The keyboards, however, are outrageously expensive, and being HIL interface, you can't just use a PC keyboard as a substitute.

-Here Matt comes to the rescue because it turned out he had an HP 9000 Model 705 kicking around, and that also uses HIL, and he had the keyboard to go with it and seeing as he now had a Model 715, he was happy to let me borrow the 705 and its keyboard in exchange.
+Here Matt comes to the rescue because it turned out he had an HP 9000 Model 705 kicking around, and that also uses HIL, and he had the keyboard to go with it.
+Seeing as he now had my Model 715 (which supports both PS/2 and HIL), he was happy to let me borrow the 705 and its keyboard in exchange.

 Amazingly, the Model 340 appears to be in great working order.
 When you turn it on, it does a self-test, and then fails to find any devices to boot from.
 I now do have an HP-IB card (well, a GPIB card) for my Windows XP PC, and a copy of [*HPDrive* from hp9845.net](https://www.hp9845.net/9845/projects/hpdrive/).
 This is an emulator for HP HP-IB drive units - floppy drives, hard disk drives and CD-ROM drives.
 I have booted the machine with it, but I found it to be quite slow.